tmacam/private-git-on-dreamhost/README.rst

   ``git-http-backend``.
 As for SSH, guides describing how to setup a similar environment for SSH-accessible repositories can be found easily on the web.

+* Repositories will be password protected and available for both reading and writting.

+  As we will explain latter, in the `Setup git-http-backend for your repositories`_ section, we will have to password-protect our repositories in order to be able to ``git push`` to them through HTTP.

 * We will stick to a DRY_ (Don't Repeat Yourself) philosophy.